ece106/tomatocan/README.md

       :aws_access_key_id      => 'AWS_KEY',
       :aws_secret_access_key  => 'AWS_SECRET_KEY',
 ```
        is NOT commented out.

-* gemfile
+* gemfile:
     Delete 'pg' and replace with 'sqlite3'

 * app/views/layouts/application.html.erb:
     Make sure
 ```
   <%#= tag :meta, :name => "stripe-key", :content => ENV['STRIPE_PUBLIC_KEY'] %>
 ```
-is commented out.
+    is commented out and that

-Make sure
 ```
   <%= tag :meta, :name => "stripe-key", :content => STRIPE_PUBLIC_KEY %>
 ```
     is NOT commented out.

 The ENV variables may already be commented out, depending upon what the last developer pushed.
 ENV variables are for Heroku.
 Therefore the last commit before pushing to Heroku must have those variables set.
 The non-ENV variables use the initializer files, which are for use on local machines.

 * config/initializers/fakekeys.rb:
     Create this file DO NOT CHANGE THE NAME (note that it is listed in .gitignore) & paste the following into it:

 ```
 DEVISE_SECRET_KEY = 'fake'